I’m going to get straight to the point: Plastic is harmful for the environment and it’s harmful for you.

 I recently ran out of sandwich sized bags and I started using glass containers to bring sandwiches and other meals into work.
 I realized, anything I would normally put in a plastic baggy, I could just put in a reusable container or use these handy Bees Wrap food wraps.

 I LOVE these simple glass ones from Amazon.
-They are safer to use in the microwave than plastic and are oven and freezer safe too.
+They are safer to use in the microwave and are oven and freezer safe too.

 4. I bring reusable shopping bags to the store.

 I purchased some reusable shopping bags on Amazon a few months ago because I was sick of throwing away so many plastic bags each time we made a grocery trip.
 They also make carrying in groceries WAY easier.

 Plastic bags at the store are one of the biggest contributors to waste found in the ocean, so simply using reusable shopping bags can make a huge difference!

 5. I switched to a plastic free safety razor.

 And it’s the BEST!
 I was a little nervous going from regular little plastic razors to a metal safety razor but it was so easy to learn how to use.
 I actually accidentally nick myself way less with the safety razor than I did with the plastic ones.
 I also noticed I have NO razor burn.
 No waste.
 No toxic chemicals on my skin.
 A better shave!

 6. I now use shampoo and conditioner bars.